Kiffhost/exalted-scripture-understanding/Sorceries/Terrestrial Circle/Peacock Shadow Eyes.md

 # Distortion
 (Goal Number: 12)
 If the trance is distorted in the scene this spell was used, the target experiences cryptic flashbacks of the suppressed scene.
-After (6 – [[Integrity]]) days, he can spend [[Willpower]] to resist, as above, in the absence of a threat to his Intimacies.
+After (6 – [[Integrity]]) days, he can spend [[Willpower]] to resist, as above, in the absence of a threat to his [[Intimacy|Intimacies]].